ElaraLang/elara/specification/specification.typ

 Elara's notable features include:
 - Structural pattern matching with exhaustiveness checking
-- A first-class effects system
 - Type classes for polymorphism
-- Complete sound type inference
+- Complete sound type inference with higher-kinded and higher-rank types

 == Code Examples
 While all the following examples are syntactically correct, they may assume the existence of functions not provided in the examples in order to compile.